hathibelagal-dev/instantpolyglot/docs/eng/Czech.md

 ### Register and formality

 Czech has a complex system of formal and informal address.
-The formal "you" (**Vy**) is used with strangers, elders, or in professional settings, while the informal "you" (**ty**) is used with friends, family, and children.
+The formal “you” (**Vy**) is used with strangers, elders, or in professional settings, while the informal “you” (**ty**) is used with friends, family, and children.

 This distinction affects not only pronouns but also verb conjugations: